Two nearby states in the $X(3872)$ region: Resolving the radiative-decay ratio tension with $\eta_{c2}$: Method

 where $q_{ij}$ (${p}_{k}$) and $L$ ($L'$) are the momentum and orbital angular momentum of $i$ ($k$) in the $ij$ (total) CM frame, respectively.
-The cutoff $\Lambda_B$, chosen to be independent of $ij$, are fitted to data, while $\Lambda=1$~GeV is fixed.
+The cutoff $\Lambda_B$, chosen to be independent of $ij$, is fitted to data, while $\Lambda=1$~GeV is fixed.

 The weak decays [Eq.~(\ref{eq:b_weak})] are followed by coupled-channel rescatterings among the $\{D^{*0}\bar{D}^0\}-\{D^{*+}D^-\}-J/\psi\omega-J/\psi\rho-J/\psi\gamma-\psi'\gamma$ channels.
 We model the coupled-channel dynamics with separable $s$-wave potentials,